Pond planting explained for Beginners

 The process of planting for plants in this category is exactly the same, apart from the water depth requirements of 6 to 12 inches of water.

-The process of planting for plants in this category is exactly the same; apart from the water depth requirements of 6 to 48 inches of water, oxygenating plants have very shallow roots so are best planted into specially designed shallow square aquatic baskets (20 cm oxygenating baskets)
+The process of planting for plants in this category is exactly the same; apart from the water depth requirements of 6 to 48 inches of water.
+Oxygenating plants have very shallow roots so it is best to plant these into specially designed shallow square aquatic baskets (20 cm oxygenating baskets)

 Keep things simple and you won’t go far wrong!